rachelvansciver/SAACO3/security/SecretsManager.md

 - secrets can be encrypted using kms

 ## Multi Region Secrets
-- replicate secret accros regions
+- replicate secret across regions
-- creartes replica secrets
+- creates replica secrets
 - can promote replica secrets to master
-- used for disatery recovery of rds e.g.
+- used for disaster recovery of RDS e.g.